Nearly degenerate ground states of a checkerboard antiferromagnet and their bosonic interpretation: Method and Results

-We use a $2\times 2$ (with a $J_2$ bond as one lattice spacing) PESS~\cite{PESS} unit cell which contains eight different local tensors to explore the checkerboard AF model (Eq.~\ref{eq:model}).
-The size of the unit cell (i.e.: the size of translational unit in spontaneously symmetry broken states) turns out to be an important ingredient in our thermodynamic limit calculation.
-We found that a ``virtual bond dimension'' $D=4$ already reach lower energies than other methods~\cite{noteS}.
+We first use a $2\times 2$ (with a $J_2$ bond as one lattice spacing) PESS~\cite{PESS} unit cell which contains eight different local tensors, to explore the checkerboard AF model (Eq.~\ref{eq:model}).
+The size of the unit cell (i.e., the size of the translational unit in spontaneously symmetry broken states) turns out to be an important ingredient in our thermodynamic limit calculation.
+Starting from random states, the imaginary time evolution update method evolves the initial states to different converged final states.
+We find that a ``virtual bond dimension'' $D=4$ already reach lower energies than other methods and our results are further confirmed by larger $D$, larger unit cell, and full update calculations~\cite{noteS}.

 Figure.~\ref{fig:conf}(a) shows nearly identical energy for different states at $J_2>J_1$ found in our calculation.
-Particularly, for the first time we find the direct evidence of a CD-VBS state~\cite{CDM2005} [Fig.~\ref{fig:conf}(d)], in addition to the stripe state [Fig.~\ref{fig:conf}(e)] and N\'eel* state [Fig.~\ref{fig:conf}(f)].
-Surprisingly, a new zigzag state with a $2\times 2$ period [labeled as $(2\times 2)'$ in [Fig.~\ref{fig:conf}(g)] also appears in our calculation.
-All (e)-(g) are similar 1D AF correlated states different from the CD-VBS state due to qualitatively distinct entanglements.
+Particularly, we find direct evidence of a CD-VBS state~\cite{CDM2005} [Fig.~\ref{fig:conf}(f)], in addition to the stripe state and N\'eel* state [Fig.~\ref{fig:conf}(d)].
+Note that the conventional name ``stripe" and ``N\'eel*" here are not local magnetic orders but correspond to different 2D patterns resulting from the interplay among various 1D AF correlated chains~\cite{noteS}.
+Surprisingly, a new zigzag correlation with a $2\times 2$ period [labeled as $(2\times 2)'$ in [Fig.~\ref{fig:conf}(e)] and another seven similar states with a larger period [Fig.~\ref{fig:conf}(g)] appear in the $4\times 4$ unit cell calculation~\cite{noteS}.
+All states in (g) are similar 1D AF correlated states different from the CD-VBS state due to qualitatively distinct entanglements.